Scenario-Transferable Semantic Graph Reasoning for Interaction-Aware Probabilistic Prediction

-In this paper, a scenario-transferable semantic graph reasoning approach was proposed for interaction-aware probabilistic prediction.
-A generic environment representation was proposed, which are utilized to define semantic goals.
-These semantic goals are then integrated with the concept of semantic graphs to construct structural relations within these representations.
-Finally, by proposing the semantic graph network framework to operate on semantic graphs, the overall prediction framework is not only flexible to a time-varying number of interacting entities, but also transferable to unforeseen driving scenarios with completely different road structures and traffic regulations.
-Specifically, in our experiments, we first utilized two representative scenarios to visually illustrate the prediction performance of the algorithm and demonstrate its flexibility under different traffic situations.
-We then thoroughly evaluated the algorithm under a real-world scenario.
-According to the results, our method outperformed three baseline methods in terms of both the prediction error and the confidence intervals.
-We also evaluated the predictor's performance of directly transferring the predictor learned in an 8-way roundabout to an unsignalized T-intersection.
+In this paper, a scenario-transferable semantic graph reasoning approach is proposed for interaction-aware vehicle behavior prediction.
+A generic environment representation that takes the advantage of semantics and domain knowledge is proposed.
+These representations are utilized to define semantic goals which are then integrated with the concept of semantic graphs to construct structural relations within these representations.
+Finally, by proposing the semantic behavior prediction framework to operate on semantic graphs, the overall prediction framework not only achieves state-of-the-art performances, but also exhibits great transferability to unforeseen driving scenarios with completely different road structures and traffic regulations.
+Specifically, in our experiments, we first utilize two representative scenarios to visually illustrate the prediction performance of the algorithm.
+We then thoroughly evaluate the algorithm under a real-world scenario.
+According to the results, our method outperforms seven baseline methods in terms of both the prediction error and the confidence intervals.
+We also evaluate the predictor's performance of directly transferring the predictor learned in an 8-way roundabout to an unsignalized T-intersection.
 The result shows that by directly extracting interpretable domain-invariant representations based on prior knowledge and incorporating these representations into the semantic graph structure as input, the proposed prediction architecture achieves desired transferability or domain generalizability.
 Moreover, by using graph networks that operate on these graphs and reason internal pairwise structural relations, the proposed algorithm is also invariant to the number and order of input features, which further enables transferability of the predictor.

 For future works, we will consider heterogeneous agents (e.g. pedestrians and cyclists) in the environment and other types of domain shift to improve transferability of the predictor.
 We will also use the predicted semantic goal state information for downstream tasks such as trajectory prediction and goal-based planning.